Doraemoe/LANreader/README.md

 ## Control in Read View

-- Next page: tap left side of the screen
+- Next page: tap left side of the screen or swipe to left
 - Navigation menu: tap middle of the screen
-- Previous page: tap right side of the screen
+- Previous page: tap right side of the screen or swipe to right

 ## Test on your device